 The Code requires that its provisions be incorporated into contracts (i.e. Business Agreements) between grocery goods undertakings for the production, supply or distribution of grocery goods.
-The Code states that certain business matters can only be addressed in - as opposed to outside - a contract between grocery undertakings, including:
+4 The Code states that certain business matters can only be addressed in - as opposed to outside - a contract between grocery undertakings, including:5

-- No variation in contractual terms and conditions unless specifically agreed in the contract; - A retailer is prohibited from requiring a supplier to make any payment towards a shrinkage unless agreed in the contract; - A retailer is prohibited from requiring a supplier to make any payment towards covering wastage unless agreed in the contract; - Unless there is unambiguous agreement in the contract that full compensation is not appropriate, retailers are required to compensate suppliers for erroneous forecasts unless the retailer can demonstrate that the forecasts have been prepared in good faith and in consultation with the supplier.
-Retailers are required to communicate to suppliers the basis on which forecasts of supply have been prepared; and, - A retailer is prohibited from requiring a supplier to make any payment towards a retailers' marketing costs unless agreed in the contract.
+- No variation in contractual terms and conditions unless specifically agreed in the contract; - A retailer is prohibited from requiring a supplier to make any payment6 towards a shrinkage unless agreed in the contract; - A retailer is prohibited from requiring a supplier to make any payment towards covering wastage unless agreed in the contract; - Unless there is unambiguous agreement in the contract that full compensation is not appropriate, retailers are required to compensate suppliers for erroneous forecasts unless the retailer can demonstrate that the forecasts have been prepared in good faith and in consultation with the supplier.